 Today money demonstrates a tendency towards dematerialization.
 Its value is no longer backed by any other particular commodity but by the banking and financial system that control and manipulate it.
 It is still a means of exchange but has become above all an instrument at the service of capital.
 This allows it to be managed and utilized adequately to finance investments, and to provide credit to capital.

 The destruction of money does not mean burning banknotes and confiscating or melting down gold coins.
 Such measures may be necessary for symbolic or psychological reasons, in order to disorganize the system.
 But they are not enough.
 Money would reappear under other forms if the need for and the possibility of money were to persist.
-Wheat, canned sardines, sugar … could be means of exchange and payment for labor.
+Wheat, canned sardines, sugar … could be means of exchange and payment for labour.
 “You do this work, I will give you ten kilos of sugar with which you can obtain meat, alcohol or a straw hat.”

 The problem is, first of all, that of the struggle for production, for organization, against scarcity.
 Next comes the enactment of repressive and dissuasive measures with respect to those who would seek to use the period of reconversion to operate on the black market.
 Gold and other precious materials will be requisitioned by the revolutionary authorities so as to eventually be … exchanged with those sectors not yet under revolutionary control, for arms and for subsistence goods.